SebastianTitoWilke/german_nlp/README.md

 fast - German - Natural Language Processing in PHP that answers in JSON

 1. Put those files in one dir
+2. Empty the Memory.php file
-2. index.php?q=your%20german%20sentence
+3. index.php?q=your%20german%20sentence
-3. get the answer in JSON ...
+4. get the answer in JSON ...

 For Example